Wednesday, August 10, 2022

 (1973) Dir.
 John Landis

-The opening blurb --an ad for the film you are about to see-- declares Schlock! the greatest film since 2001, and who are we to doubt it?
-John Landis, the director of Animal House and American Werewolf in London, had to start somewhere.
-Indeed, so did mankind itself.
-And here is the starting point for both: a smart and refreshingly deadpan 'spoof' of every movie e'er made that e'er had an ape in it (and even some that don't).
-With a great termite attention to momentum akin to Italian movies like those two-fisted Terence Stamp-Bud Spencer comedies of the same era, Schlock keeps itself in the groovy moment with a plot that makes reverent use of the entirety of classic creature features without ever mugging or clowning or showing disdain for its audience or inspirations.
+The opening blurb --an ad for the film you are about to see-- declares Schlock! the greatest film since 2001; do we dare doubt it?
+John Landis, that grinning bearded director of Animal House and American Werewolf in London, has become an American institution, and make-up legend Rick Baker has been with him every step of the way, but they both had to start somewhere--and it's here: a smart and refreshingly deadpan 'spoof' of every movie e'er made up to that point that e'er had an ape in it (and even some that don't).
+With a great termite attention to the momentum akin to Italian movies like those two-fisted Terence Stamp-Bud Spencer comedies of the same era, Schlock keeps itself in the groovy moment with a plot that makes reverent use of the entirety of classic creature features without ever mugging or clowning or showing disdain for its audience or inspirations.
+In the words of Chico Marx, that's what you call a finesse.

-Landis himself (in an early Rick Baker-designed gorilla suit) plays the mighty 'Shlockthropus,' thawed out of his frozen tomb ala Trog or Return of the Ape Man, Schlock goes on a spree of random killing and grappling with the strange new world of 70s small town culture, as in his triple-digit massacre of everyone at the 'Canyon Valley Metaphysical Bowling Society's Annual Picnic'.
+Landis himself (in an early Rick Baker-designed gorilla suit) plays the mighty 'Shlockthropus,' thawed out of his frozen tomb ala Trog or Return of the Ape Man.
+Naturally irritated and confused, he goes on a spree of random killing and grappling with the strange new world of 70s small town cultur.
+The aftermath of a triple-digit massacre of everyone at the 'Canyon Valley Metaphysical Bowling Society's Annual Picnic' kicks things off.
 Scenes like his bonding with a girl throwing bread to the ducks trade on our familiarity with the 1931 Frankenstein's "flower toss" scene, for just one example of the films referenced.

-Despite the staggering toll in life, limb, and property wrought by the Schlockthropus--trash bags full of limbs, broken store windows--Landis' deadpan black humor never wavers, never making light of the carnage, but approaching it with the same dead-eyed square jawed scientific self-seriousness we see in countless 50s monster movies.
+Despite the staggering toll in life, limb, and property wrought by the Schlockthropus--trash bags full of limbs, broken store windows--Landis' deadpan black humor never wavers into callousness, instead approaching the carnage with the same dead-eyed square jawed scientific self-seriousness we see in countless 50s monster movies.
 No one plays it anything but straight and deadpan, that's why it works.
-The TV announcer on the scene of Schlock's opening massacre may initiate a contest to guess the total limb count, but he doesn't go 'whoa! whoa!' and surf on a banana peel.
+The TV announcer on the scene of Schlock's opening massacre may initiate a contest to guess the total limb count, but he doesn't go 'whoa! whoa!' and surf on a banana peel like he would in an AIP beach movie.
 A blind girl in a wheelchair may force Schlock to keep retrieving a thrown stick, and maybe he can't figure out how to use a soda machine, but damnit, Schlock keeps his dignity.
-Under Landis' watch, even common 70s prank call parlance, like asking a hard-working scientist about Prince Albert in a Can, is made funny again by being delivered so mercilessly serious.
-David Gibson's music score could have easily gone the dopey silent film comedy route (Boing!) we'd expect from someone like Les Baxter, but instead sits the inning out or plays the deadpan suspense card.
-As far as the score concerned, Schlock is as serious as Trog.
+Under Landis' watch, even familiar 70s prank call classics, like interrupting a hard-working scientist to ask about Prince Albert in a Can, are made funny again by being delivered so mercilessly straight-faced.
+David Gibson's music score, too, could have easily gone the dopey silent film comedy route (Boing!) we'd expect from someone like Les Baxter, but instead sits the inning out or plays the deadpan suspense card, treating it all as tragic, menacing, and serious as Trog.
 Maybe even Trog-er.

-A time capsule of old chestnuts (one character even says "I feel a lot more like I do now than I did when I got here" --my granny's frequent one martini-in catchphrase), a wealth of deep cut in-jokes for Landis' fellow classic monster lovers (Forrest Ackerman cameo!), there's an extended uber-meta theater scene wherein Schlock sees a movie called Dinosaurus vs. the Blob which provides a smorgasbord of epiphany via clips from both.
+A time capsule of old chestnuts roll measuredly on: one character even says "I feel a lot more like I do now than I did when I got here," which was my 102 year-old granny's frequent one martini-in catchphrase!; a wealth of deep cut in-jokes for Landis' fellow classic monster lovers (Forrest Ackerman cameo!); an extended uber-meta theater scene wherein Schlock sees a movie called Dinosaurus vs. the Blob which provides a smorgasbord of epiphany via clips from both (a sneaky way distributors used to make fan edit/fake movies to lure people into midnight shows).
 There's a touching moment when Schlock grasps the implications when he hears people talking about the doomed readjustment attempts of the thawed cave man in Dinosaurus.
 And there's a moment of post-meta sublimity as the theater audience watches The Blob's scene wherein the theater audience are watching Daughter of Horror.
-They run run out of the theater chased by the blob around the same time they start screaming and running out of the theater chased by Schlock --double meta double feature termite in-joke heaven!
-Sublime moments like that let you know
+The onscreen audience runs out of the theater chased by the blob around the same time the audience watching them run starts screaming and running out of the theater chased by Schlock --double meta double feature termite in-joke heaven!
+Sublime moments like that let you know Landis is out to make himself, Baker and smart monster kids laugh rather than pander to some baseline slapstick appeal.

-See it alone or with anyone who remembers creature double features on local TV, and cry... cry for the ape person old enough to remember that simpler time, an ape person with no stake in the modern world, who has to die one day, sooner than later maybe even....
-But til then, there's Tubi!
+See it alone or with anyone who remembers creature double features on local TV, and cry... cry for the ape person old enough to remember that simpler time.
+Maybe we're all apes only pretending to have a stake in the modern world, doomed to the awareness we haves to die one day, sooner than later maybe even...Until then...
+BOING!

 (1932) Dir.
 Alfred Hitchcock

-Long in the public domain but never available in a nice, non-blurry print, Tubi has the recent Kino upgrade and it looks great, the answer to the prayers of all this shamefully under-celebrated little film's long-suffering fans.
-It's early sound Hitchcock, very British, very Hitchcock in that deliciously sinister Lady Vanishes-style mystery/suspense./comedy vein.
+Long in the public domain but never before available in a nice, non-blurry print, Tubi has the recent Kino upgrade and it's the answer to the long unanswered prayers of all this shamefully under-celebrated little film's fans such as myself.
+It's early sound Hitchcock, very British, very Hitchcock in that deliciously sinister Lady Vanishes-style mystery/suspense/comedy vein.
+The sole lighting in this old abandoned very dark house comes through candles and flashlights, creating eerie expressionist shadows which give every frame a magical pulp magazine crispness that's super delicious for fans of old dark house mysteries (especially now in crisp HD).
 And--my favorite type of narrative setting/time frame--it occurs over a single night, mostly in a single old dark house (and then a speeding train), in almost real time.
-Detective (John Stuart) is the first to break in, followed by a weird looking scalawag (Lister M. Lion) who was coming down through the skylight; there's a body lying on the floor; an intrepid young girl (Ann Grey) looking for her father or something, and various shady types all convening in this shadowy hallways.
-The sole lighting in this old abandoned very dark house comes through candles and flashlights, creating eerie expressionist shadows which give every frame a magical pulp magazine crispness that's super delicious for fans of old dark house mysteries (especially now in crisp HD).
-So if you like creaking floors, strange numerical codes, sinister shadows, railings people are tied to giving way. no one knowing who's really who, train vs. city bus races, a stolen piece of priceless jewelry for an early McGuffin, stylized fistfights, sneaking around atop and along freight train cars, bops on the head, gun owner reversals, and lots of sinister action, prepare to be delighted.
+Detective (John Stuart) is the first to break into this very weird old empty house, followed by a weird looking scalawag (Lister M. Lion) who was coming down through the skylight; there's a body lying on the floor; an intrepid young girl (Ann Grey) looking for her father or something; a gathering mass of shady types all convening in this shadowy hallways with number tickets; creaking floors; strange numerical codes; sinister shadows looming down the steps; rickety railings people are tied to giving way; no one knowing who's really who; train vs. city bus races; a stolen piece of priceless jewelry McGuffin; stylized fistfights; sneaking around atop and along freight train cars; bops on the head; gun owner reversals, and lots of sinister action: prepare to be delighted.
 Fun while never descending to slapstick or broad mugging (though Lion comes close few times), and with enough chills to keep things lively and suspenseful throughout. it is everything we love about Hitchcock and all in an hour runtime.
 So turn that AC up and prepare for some endearingly unconvincing miniatures as events culminate in a big runaway train headed straight into the Channel.
+Blimey!

 (If you want to keep the British 30s suspense-comedy vibe going after this, consider Bulldog Jack, also on Tubi)